Legal help for victim's of sexual assault or abuse A sexual assault lawyer from The…

 Women firefighters account for around 5% of firefighters nationwide.
 While studies on women firefighters are limited, there is evidence that suggests these brave women face elevated risks of breast cancer.
 A study from the NCBI found that perfluorinated compounds in the blood increase the risk of developing breast cancer.
 Many of the chemicals found in the bodies of women firefighters have been linked to mammary carcinogens in animal toxicology studies.

-Understanding the health effects of PFAS in women firefighters is an important part of ensuring the guaranteed rights and protections as male firefighters.
+Understanding the health effects of PFAS in women firefighters is an important part of ensuring the same-level of guaranteed rights and protections as male firefighters.

 Women firefighters are just as much at risk of developing cancer as a result of PFAS exposure, it is imperative that you have a compassionate PFAS lawsuit attorney on your side who can help you navigate the complexities of a lawsuit.